stfc/PSyclone/doc/developer_guide/transformations.rst

 use of OpenACC.
 Support for generating OpenACC code is implemented via :ref:`transformations`.
 The specification of parallel regions and loops is very similar to that in OpenMP and does not require any special treatment.
-However, a key feature of GPUs is the fact that they have their own, on-board memory which is separate from that of the host.
+However, a key feature of GPUs is that, typically, they have their own, on-board memory which is separate from that of the host.
 Managing (i.e. minimising) data movement between host and GPU is then a very important part of obtaining good performance.

-Since PSyclone operates at the level of Invokes, it has no information about when an application starts and thus no single place in which to initiate data transfers to a GPU.
+Since PSyclone operates at the level of Invokes for the LFRic (Dynamo0.3) and GOcean1.0 APIs and of single routines for the NEMO API, it has no information about where an application starts and thus no single place in which to initiate data transfers to a GPU.
 (We assume that the host is responsible for model I/O and therefore for populating fields with initial values.)
 Fortunately, OpenACC provides support for this kind of situation with the ``enter data`` directive.
 This may be used to "define scalars, arrays and subarrays to be allocated in the current device memory for the remaining duration of the program" :cite:`openacc_enterdata`.
-The ``ACCEnterDataTrans`` transformation adds an ``enter data`` directive to an Invoke:
+The ``ACCEnterDataTrans`` transformation adds an ``enter data`` directive to an Invoke or a routine:

 .. autoclass:: psyclone.transformations.ACCEnterDataTrans
    :noindex:

 The resulting generated code will then contain an ``enter data`` directive.
+The directive is placed in the body of the Invoke or the routine just before the first of its statements containing an OpenACC parallel or kernels construct.
+All the data that is accessed on the device, i.e. on at least one of all the OpenACC parallel and kernels constructs in the Invoke or the routine, is copied to the device's memory.
+For derived types, if a member is accessed on one of these constructs, in addition to that member, its parent is also copied in beforehand.
+This guarantees that, if the member is an allocatable or pointer, we levarage the implicit pointer attach behaviour of OpenACC.

-Of course, a given field may already be on the device (and have been updated) due to a previous Invoke.
-In this case, the fact that the OpenACC run-time does not copy over the now out-dated host version of the field is essential for correctness.
+Of course, a given field may already be on the device (and have been updated) due to a previous Invoke or routine.
+In this case, the fact that the OpenACC runtime does not copy over the now outdated host version of the field is essential for correctness.

+On the other hand, if a section of the code must be executed on the host, it is paramount it accesses an up to date version of the data and that, at the end, any written data is returned to the device.
+To enable this workflow, the NEMO API supports the OpenACC ``update`` directive with either the ``self``/``host`` or the ``device`` clause to update each target before and after a host code section in a routine:

+.. autoclass:: psyclone.psyir.transformations.ACCUpdateTrans
+   :noindex:

+The ``update`` directives will not necessarily be placed immediately next to the host code section.
+In fact, this could lead to poor performance whenever those sections happen to be inside a loop statement.
+Instead, the algorithm tries to push the directives up the routine's body as far as legally possible as determined by the data dependencies of parallel and kernels constructs in the routine and potential dependencies in called routines.
+In addition, whenever the scheme would place an ``update`` directive immediately next to a previously placed ``update`` directive with the same target, these are instead combined together.

 In order to support the incremental porting and/or debugging of an application, PSyclone also supports the OpenACC ``data`` directive